slack-samples/deno-github-functions/README.md

 $ slack trigger create --trigger-def triggers/create_new_issue_shortcut.ts
 ```

-You will need to select the Workspace that you want to create your Link Trigger
+When creating a Trigger, you must select the Workspace that you'd like to create
-in _as well as_ which instance of your application to execute when invoked.
-You
-can differentiate between the locally-running version of your application from
-the deployed version by the application name in the list: the name with the
-suffix `(dev)` is your locally-running version while the name without it is the
+the Trigger in.
+Each Workspace has a development version (denoted by `(dev)`),
-deployed version.
+as well as a deployed version.

-After selecting a Workspace and application instance, the above
+After selecting a Workspace, the output provided will include the Link Trigger Shortcut URL.
-`slack trigger create` command will output a Shortcut URL.
-Copy and paste this
-URL to a channel or add it as a bookmark in the Workspace you selected.
+Copy and paste this URL into a channel, or add it as a bookmark in the Workspace you selected.

-You can try clicking it, too, but this link won't run the Workflow until the app
+**Note: this link won't run the Workflow until the app is either running locally or deployed!**
-is either running locally or deployed!
-Read on to learn how to run your project
-locally and deploy it to Slack hosting.
+Read on to learn how to run your app locally and eventually deploy it to Slack hosting.

 ## Running Your Project Locally